sahilphule/devops-templates/documentation/terraform/aws/eks-terraform/eks-terraform.md

     Substitute *region-name* and *cluster-name* with the values defined in the above-created locals.tf file.
 3. Now apply the Kubernetes manifest files of the application using the following command:
     - **`kubectl apply -f "file-path"`**
-    Substitute *file-path* with the kubernetes manifest file path.
+    Substitute *file-path* with the Kubernetes manifest file path.
 4. To list them all, run **`kubectl get all`**.
 5. If a Load Balancer type Service is present then try accessing the External IP of that service in the browser.